Top Tips For Saving Money Before Christmas

 Reuse, Refurbished and Recycle

-As mentioned above, Black Friday is certainly when many of us will be rushing to buy new items, which means, what about the old ones? giffgaff has been asking everyone to ‘Check their Drawers’ this year – and not in the way that you think.
+As mentioned above, the annual Black Friday Sale is certainly when many of us will be rushing to buy new items, which means, what about the old ones? giffgaff has been asking everyone to ‘Check their Drawers’ this year – and not in the way that you think.
 They are asking that we all check our old tech drawers (We all have one, mine is currently full of wires to which I have no idea what device they connect too) and to recycle their unused and unwanted phones so that they can get a second life rather than end up in a landfill.
 Even better, you can get cash to spend on other parts of Christmas whilst decluttering.
 Nice.

 The recycling doesn’t end there, sites such a thred up can help you resell your old items of clothing and earn a few pennies whilst you are at it.
 Certainly makes life easier if your children grow as fast as mine!